 A club would therefore be eligible to apply for an award at any level.
 Clubs in lower leagues may therefore be eligible for higher awards and conversely some clubs in the top leagues might only attain lower level awards.

 Licence awards were granted using the new graded system for the first time in 2012.

-Read the 2016 Club Licensing Manual in the folders below.
+Read the 2017 Club Licensing Manual and the current award status of clubs below.